Smoother-type a posteriori error estimates for finite element methods: Concluding Remarks

 \section{Concluding Remarks}

-This paper bridges a gap between a posteriori error estimates and iterative linear solvers.
-Leveraging smoothers of available preconditioners and linear solvers, we have derived a posteriori error estimates for various PDEs such as the Poisson, curl-curl, Biot, convection-diffusion and Helmholtz equations.
-These estimators are computationally efficient, parameter-robust, polynomial-degree-robust and are validated through extensive numerical experiments.
+This paper develops a practical framework connecting a posteriori error estimates with smoothers of iterative linear solvers.
+By leveraging smoothers of available preconditioners and linear solvers, we have derived a posteriori error estimates for various PDEs such as the Poisson, curl-curl, Biot, convection-diffusion and Helmholtz equations.
+For symmetric problems, reliability and efficiency of smoother-type error estimators have been theoretically verified with the help of two-level stable subspace decompositions and saturation assumptions.
+In addition, extensive numerical experiments demonstrate their robustness with respect to the polynomial degree.

 The proposed analysis relies on the hierarchy $V_h\subset V_{h/2}\subset V$, which is available for standard conforming finite elements.
 However, $V_h\not\subset V_{h/2}\not \subset V$ for nonconforming finite elements and $V_h\not\subset V_{h/2}$ for some finite elements with extra smoothness, such as sophisticated structure-preserving elements for Stokes flow and elasticity.
 In future work, we will explore possible applications of smoother-type a posteriori error estimation to the aforementioned non-standard FEMs.